grails/grails-doc/README.md

 The main English user guide is generated in the `build/docs` directory, with the `guide` sub-directory containing the user guide part and the `ref` folder containing the reference material.
 To view the user guide, simply open `build/docs/index.html`.

+If you want to disable building of translations, you can use:

+    ./gradlew -Den.only=true docs

 Contributing Documentation
 --------------------------